What is Bipolar Disorder?

 Bipolar disorder is often called manic-depressive illness.
-This condition causes a person to experience unusual changes in a moods and energy levels.
+This condition causes a person to experience unusual changes in moods and energy levels.
 Bipolar Disorder may present as depression, mania/hypomania or a mixed state which has symptoms of both.
 The condition can negatively impact one's ability to function normally.
+During manic periods, individuals experience high energy, feelings of powerfulness, and impulsive behavior.
+This eventually transitions into the opposite, a deep depressive state, with feelings of fatigue, worthlessness, and intense sadness.
+Left undiagnosed and untreated, bipolar disorder sufferers often find it difficult to lead normal lives and may struggle with maintaining employment and relationships.
+Fortunately, this is a treatable condition with a good prognosis for those that seek help.
 It extremely important to get a proper diagnosis before beginning treatment as the symptoms can be easily overlooked or confused with another diagnosis.

 Symptoms of Bipolar Disorder